AlexPrusakov/LowCode/README.md

 <details><summary>Who are the citizens and who is citizen developer</summary>

 - Define citizen & citizen developer
-- How citizen developer differ from traditional developers
+- How citizen developers differ from traditional developers
 - Things in common
 - Advantages
   - Reduced miscommunication